Join our Student Nursing Associate Apprenticeship at UHBW!

 Career Development Opportunities

-Once you’ve successfully finished your training, you’ll have the knowledge, understanding, skills to register with Nursing and Midwifery Council and apply for your “PIN”.
-In order to consolidates your learning and complete a preceptorship programme.
+Once you’ve successfully finished your training, you’ll have the knowledge, understanding and skills to register with the Nursing and Midwifery Council and apply for your “PIN”.
+In order to consolidate your learning and complete a preceptorship programme.

-It is possible to progress to as a registered Nurse by putting you training towards a shortened nursing degree or registered nurse degree apprenticeship (RNDA).
+It is possible to progress to as a registered Nurse by putting your training towards a shortened nursing degree or registered nurse degree apprenticeship (RNDA).

 Your Nursing Associate training will shorten a Registered Nurse Degree Apprenticeship to 2 years.